Sam54000/Sam54000.github.io/_posts/2025-01-04-why-did-I-choose-to-animate-my-plots.markdown

 but very poor spatial resolution, as it only captures the brain's electrical activity from the surface.

-It would be amazing to obtain the same information from EEG as we do from fMRI.
+So the purpose is to obtain the same information from EEG as we have from fMRI.
 This is a very simplified way to put it.

-The purpose of this post is to explain how and why I animated the data plots.
+The purpose of this post is to explain how and why I chose to animated my plots.
 Therefore, I will not delve deeply into details about data pre-processing, model training, feature selection, and the rationale behind these choices.
 These topics might be covered in another post.